Machine-Servant/react-native-code-challenge/README.md

-# react-native-code-challenge
+# react-native-coding-exercise
-You have been challenged.
+This should be fun!

 ## What to build